rezatajari/SOLID-Principles/doc/SRP.md

 ---

-### **Your Design and Implementation: The Solution**
+### **My Design and Implementation: The Solution**

-You separated the concerns into three different roles — cooking, serving, and payment handling — each represented by a class with a single focus.
+I separated the concerns into three different roles — cooking, serving, and payment handling — each represented by a class with a single focus.
 This way:

 * Each part of your program can evolve independently